Lasata: History

 John Vernou Bouvier Jr. died in 1948.
 The family sold the house in 1950.

-Present ownership
+Later ownership

-The house is still privately owned and in 2006 it was offered for sale for $25 million.
-It was owned by former Coach design executive, Reed Krakoff, and his wife, Delphine.
-The property was subdivided into one empty 4-acre plot and another with seven acres and the house.
-Both plots sold in January 2018. for $24 million to Hollywood producer David Zander.
+In 2006, the property was offered for sale for $25 million.

+It was sold for $24 million in 2007 by the heirs of long-time owner Miriam Meehan; the purchaser was former Coach fashion designer and executive, Reed Krakoff, and his wife, Delphine.

+The property was subdivided into one empty four-acre plot and another with seven acres and the house.
+Both plots sold in January 2018, with the Krakoffs selling the seven-acre parcel for $24 million to Hollywood producer David Zander.

 In August 2023, fashion designer and filmmaker Tom Ford bought the estate for $52 million.